 - Maintaining hair at Number 2+ for natural concealment: Longer hair strands more easily cover over FUE scars and provide a denser appearance of the donor area, better than shorter hair does.

+- Avoiding excessive harvesting: The removal of excessive follicles leads to overly thinning the donor region that increases both scarring and exposes the scalp.
+The number of follicles needed for surgery should match up with what the donor area can realistically provide.
 Studies have shown that the extraction of less than 40% donor density maintains the natural hair density(Mohmand & Ahmad, 2018).
 Essentially, once more than 40% of the donor area has been extracted, scarring becomes visible, and the area can start to look ‘moth-eaten’.

 What If You Want to Shave Your Head?

 Scalp Micro-pigmentation (SMP) is a form of medical-grade tattooing where professionals create tiny pigment dots across the scalp to generate the appearance of hair follicles on the scalp surface.
+This technique can be applied to conceal the FUE dot-like scars in the donor area.

 The longevity of scalp micro-pigmentation treatment can last up to six years or longer, depending on the procedure technique, the body’s response to the treatment, and the quality of post-treatment care.